 Cons: Heavy weight makes relocation difficult; limited colors

 In the past, many gardeners have considered plastic tacky, but the stigma associated with plastic pots is beginning to wane.
 From a distance, many newer, higher-grade plastic pots are indistinguishable from their stone or terra-cotta cousins and much lighter in weight.
 Developments in design technology over the past few years have created a new generation of plastic pottery with thicker walls, interesting textures, and colors that realistically mimic natural materials or make a bold statement as undisguised plastic.
 The walls of a plastic pot are impermeable to water, which means less-frequent watering and more weather resistance.
 Plastic pots are very light, so while they are easy to move about, they do not sufficiently anchor larger plantings, which can blow over in strong winds.

-* The pots featured in the second photo on this page are made out of fiberglass (left), plastic (center), and terra-cotta (right).
+*The pots featured in the first photo are made out of fiberglass (left), plastic (center), and terra-cotta (right).

 Danielle Sherry is the executive editor at Fine Gardening magazine.